zengchen1024/halyard/docs/commands.md

  * `docker-registry`: Manage and view Spinnaker configuration for the dockerRegistry provider
  * `ecs`: Manage and view Spinnaker configuration for the ecs provider
  * `google`: Manage and view Spinnaker configuration for the google provider
+ * `huaweicloud`: Manage and view Spinnaker configuration for the huaweicloud provider
  * `kubernetes`: Manage and view Spinnaker configuration for the kubernetes provider
  * `oracle`: Manage and view Spinnaker configuration for the oracle provider